Notes on risk management

 - Liquidity risk means the risk that assets cannot be made available when the need arises or their conversion into cash causes additional costs.

-- Operational risk refer to risk of extra costs or losses resulting from inadequate or failed internal processes, personnel, systems or external events.
+- Operational risk refers to risk of extra costs or losses resulting from inadequate or failed internal processes, personnel, systems or external events.

 - Investment portfolio consists of foreign currency-denominated and euro-denominated fixed-income investment portfolios and long-term investments.
 Its objective is to safeguard the value of financial assets and the Bank of Finland’s ongoing ability to meet with its central bank commitments.